 If your parent meets the above requirements and you claim him or her as a dependent, the tax benefits aren’t a one-size-benefits-all matter.
 Instead, there are several ways in which helping out can help lower how much you owe in taxes:

-The new tax bill did not affect the dependent care tax credit, which can help offset some of the costs of your parent’s care while you’re at work.
-Depending on your income, this credit can be up to 35 percent of up to $3,000 in qualifying expenses.
+This does not affect the dependent care tax credit, which can help offset some of the costs of your parent’s care while you’re at work.
+Depending on your income, this credit can be up to 50 percent of up to $6,000 in qualifying expenses.
 For this deduction to be valid, your parent must have lived with you for at least half of the tax year and must be mentally or physically incapable of caring for themselves.

 Finally, if you are unmarried and have a qualifying dependent, you can file taxes as “Head of Household,” a status that has lower tax rates than filing as single.
 If your relative lives with you, you must pay for more than half the expenses of your shared home.
 If your relative lives elsewhere (including a skilled nursing facility), you can use this filing status if you pay at least half of the related costs.